idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 ---

-## Images and Slideshows
+## Images
 !image docs/media/memory_logger-plot_multi.png width=30% padding-left=20px float=right caption=The [memory_logger](/memory_logger.md) is a utility that allows the user to track the memory use of a simulation.

-It is possible to include images and slideshows of images with more flexibility than standard markdown.
+It is possible to include images  with more flexibility than standard markdown.

-### Single Images
 The markdown keyword for MOOSE images is `!image` followed by the filename as shown below.
 This command, like most of the other special MOOSE markdown commands except arbitrary html attributes.
 Therefore, any keyword, value pairs (e.g., `width=50%`) are automatically applied to the `<figure>` tag of the image.
 For example, the following syntax was used to include the image on the right.